Best Variable ND Filter for Mitakon Zhongyi Speedmaster 50mm f/0.95

 Frequently Asked Questions

-Does an ND filter affect the bokeh of the Mitakon 50mm?
+Will an ND filter affect the bokeh of my Speedmaster?

-Technically, no. An ND filter only reduces the volume of light hitting the sensor; it does not change the physical properties of the lens’s aperture or optics.
-However, by allowing you to use f/0.95 in situations where you otherwise couldn’t, it “saves” your bokeh.
-High-quality filters like the PolarPro ensure the bokeh remains smooth and free of any distracting artifacts.
+Technically, no. An ND filter only reduces the amount of light reaching the sensor; it does not change the depth of field.
+However, by allowing you to shoot at f/0.95 in bright light, it “unlocks” that bokeh that would otherwise be impossible to capture without overexposing.
+High-quality glass ensures that the quality of that bokeh remains creamy and undistorted.

 Final Verdict